-(c) the proprietor of each lot comprised in the parcel is deemed to be the owner in fee simple in possession of the lot as if it were a separate parcel of land having a value equal to that apportioned to it under paragraph (a) and is, subject to any exemptions or concessions that may be applicable, liable accordingly for any rate made and levied by the local government or the rating authority, as the case may be, on the owners of land.
+(c) the owner of each lot comprised in the parcel is taken to be the owner in fee simple in possession of the lot as if it were a separate parcel of land having a value equal to that apportioned to it under paragraph (a) and is, subject to any exemptions or concessions that may be applicable, liable accordingly for any rate made and levied by the local government or the rating authority, as the case may be, on the owners of land.

-(5) Where —
+(5) If —

-(a) part only of a lot is liable to any rate, that rate shall be made and levied upon an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot; and
+(a) part only of a lot is liable to any rate, that rate must be made and levied on an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot; and

-(b) part of a parcel is rateable in respect of water, sewerage or drainage services, then the rateable value of that part shall be the value of the parcel after deducting therefrom the value of any lot assessed and rated separately and in which the water, sewerage or drainage service, as the case may be, is exclusively for the use and benefit of such lot.
+(b) part of a parcel is rateable in respect of water, sewerage or drainage services, then the rateable value of that part is to be the value of the parcel after deducting the value of any lot assessed and rated separately and in which the water, sewerage or drainage service, as the case may be, is exclusively for the use and benefit of the lot.

-[Section 62 amended: No. 58 of 1995 s.
+[Section 69, formerly section 62, amended: No. 58 of 1995 s.
 59 and 95; No. 14 of 1996 s.
 4; No. 55 of 2004 s.
-1123.]
+1123; amended, renumbered as section 69 and relocated: No. 30 of 2018 s.
+63 and 84.]

+[69A-69E.
+Deleted: No. 30 of 2018 s.
+82(b).]

-62A.
-Rating for survey-strata schemes
+70. Rating for survey-strata schemes

 (1) This section applies to the determination of the unimproved value of land in a survey-strata scheme by the Valuer-General under the Valuation of Land Act 1978 for rating and taxing purposes.

-(2) Each lot in a survey-strata scheme shall be valued as a separate parcel of land and the strata company is not liable for any rate made and levied by the local government or the rating authority, as the case may be, in respect of the lot.
+(2) Each lot in a survey-strata scheme must be valued as a separate parcel of land and the strata company is not liable for a rate made and levied by the local government or the rating authority, as the case may be, in respect of the lot.

-(3) In valuing a lot in a survey-strata scheme the Valuer-General shall take into account any benefits and disadvantages applicable to the lot as part of a survey-strata scheme.
+(3) In valuing a lot in a survey-strata scheme the Valuer-General must take into account benefits and disadvantages applicable to the lot as part of a survey-strata scheme.

-(4) Where part only of a lot is liable to any rate, that rate shall be made and levied upon an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot.
+(4) If part only of a lot is liable to a rate, that rate must be made and levied on an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot.

-[Section 62A inserted: No. 58 of 1995 s.
+[Section 70, formerly section 62A, inserted: No. 58 of 1995 s.
 60; amended: No. 57 of 1997 s.
-115(4).]
+115(4); amended, renumbered as section 70 and relocated: No. 30 of 2018 s.
+64 and 84.]

+[70A, 70B.
+Deleted: No. 30 of 2018 s.
+82(b).]

-63. Rating on gross rental value
+71. Rating on gross rental value

-(1) Where the Valuer-General values the gross rental value of a parcel under the Valuation of Land Act 1978 for rating and taxing purposes, each lot of the parcel shall, notwithstanding that or any other Act, be valued separately as a single lot.
+(1) If the Valuer-General values the gross rental value of a parcel under the Valuation of Land Act 1978 for rating and taxing purposes, each lot of the parcel must, despite that or any other Act, be valued separately as a single lot.

-(2) Subject to subsection (3), where a local government or other authority (in this subsection called the rating authority) authorised to make and levy rates on the parcel uses a valuation of the gross rental value of the lots of the parcel —
+(2) Subject to subsection (3), if a local government or other authority (the rating authority) authorised to make and levy rates on the parcel uses a valuation of the gross rental value of the lots of the parcel —

-(a) the strata company is not liable in relation to the parcel or any lot of the parcel for any rate made and levied by the local government or the rating authority, as the case may be; and
+(a) the strata company is not liable in relation to the parcel or any lot for a rate made and levied by the local government or the rating authority, as the case may be; and